altayaydemir/altay-dot-wtf/data/books/skin-in-the-game.md

 ### The Intellectual Yet Idiot

-- The IYI pathologizes others for doing things he doesn’t understand without ever realizing it is his understanding that may be limited.
+- The IYI pathologies others for doing things he doesn’t understand without ever realizing it is his understanding that may be limited.
 - The IYI subscribes to The New Yorker, a journal designed so philistines can learn to fake a conversation about evolution, neurosomething, cognitive biases, and quantum mechanics.

 ### Inequality